-Now that we covered what a starter project is and how we can classify them, let's see when it makes sense to use a starter and when it doesn't.
+Now that we covered how we can classify starters and seen some great examples, let's see when it makes sense to use a starter and when it doesn't.
 And let's go even further — we'll think together about whether a third-party starter is something you should go with or if you need to craft your own.

 When starters make sense

 Starters are a great solution if you build many projects with a similar technology stack and purpose.
 In that case, starters reduce the manual work and give you precisely what you need — a foundation you are comfortable with and something you can build on top of without any setup stress.

 Third-party starters are also great if you are exploring new tools and learning foundational best practices for using them, and you can build on top of them as you go.
 Often, starters are a great addition to documentation and help you see tools in action.

 If third-party solutions only partially fit your needs, but you still need to reuse the same elements across many projects, a partially or fully customized starter can also be great.
 A middle ground between third-party starters and custom ones might be shaping a third-party starter for your needs.